 Nonetheless, when it comes to being recognized as a legitimate natural antihistamine, green tea still needs further study.
 For instance, it’s not known yet how much green tea should be ingested for its therapeutic effect to be accessed.
 Besides this, scientists should also look for other possible anti-allergenic compounds in the tea.

 Why look to tea for an allergy solution?
 Alternative therapies like herbal remedies are often cheaper and kinder to the organs.
-It’s essential, however, to ensure that you’re not taking anything, medications mainly, with which natural solutions like herbs and teas may interact.
+It’s essential, however, to ensure that you’re not taking anything, mainly medications, with which natural solutions like herbs and teas may interact.

-This is considered a weed, but it is actually a highly medicinal plant like most weeds.
-It has antioxidant, plus anti-inflammatory properties that can help reduce allergy symptoms.
-Homeopaths are convinced of its efficacy, but scientific researchers have still to find something more conclusive because, while stinging nettle extract has shown positive effects in a study, the placebo also achieved the same.
+This is considered a weed, but it is actually a highly medicinal plant, like most weeds.
+It has antioxidant and anti-inflammatory properties that can help reduce allergy symptoms.
+Homeopaths are convinced of its efficacy, but scientific researchers have yet to find something more conclusive because, while stinging nettle extract has shown positive effects in a study, the placebo also achieved the same.

 Known as a popular cooking spice, ginger is said to produce an extract that is just as good as loratadine, an allergy medicine, in improving nasal symptoms associated with allergic rhinitis.
-What makes it better is that ginger extract has expectedly fewer side effects.
+What makes it better is that ginger extract has fewer side effects than expected.